 Can I just take a moment to reflect on the contribution made on this bill in the Legislative Assembly and draw particular attention to the member for Melton Steve McGhie.
-Of course he, as may be known to particular members on this side, has been a very strong advocate for changes, particularly during his time as secretary of the ambulance union.
+As may be known to particular members on this side, he has been a very strong advocate for changes, particularly during his time as secretary of the ambulance union.
 He has been a fierce, fierce proponent of paramedic practitioners inside this government, and can I take a moment to acknowledge and honour that.
-Of course this work has been carried on under the leadership of the current secretary of the Victorian Ambulance Union Danny Hill, representing our hardworking paramedics, who have the wellbeing of all Victorians at heart.
+This work has been carried on under the leadership of the current secretary of the Victorian Ambulance Union Danny Hill, representing our hardworking paramedics, who have the wellbeing of all Victorians at heart.

-I will just say this is an important reform for our state, one that will have positive effects and will change Victoria indeed for the better.
+This is an important reform for our state, one that will have positive effects and will change Victoria indeed for the better.
 I support this bill so strongly, and I commend it to all here in the house.